 Submission of the final version of the papers

-Buildings and the construction sector are responsible for 38% of global energy-related CO2 emissions.
+Buildings and construction sector are responsible for 38% of global energy-related CO2 emissions.
 Globally, governments are actively promoting and establishing new policies and strategies to mitigate the carbon footprint of the building sector.
 Scientists and researchers have oriented their efforts towards adopting new solutions using bioclimatic designs inspired by nature and traditional construction processes and designs.
 Other efforts are also seen in evaluating the new emerging policies and the development of various tools for energy efficiency simulations to support the thermal regulations developed by the concerned authorities.